2,500 Marines and Sailors Division run

-Approximately 2,500 Marines and Sailors with 3rd Marine Division run with Commanding General Maj.
-Gen. Richard L. Simcock II prior to his change of command on Camp Hansen, Okinawa, Japan, Jan.
+Maj.
+Gen. Richard L. Simcock II, commanding general of 3rd Marine Division,addresses approximately 2,500 Marines and Sailors following a division wide motivational run at Camp Hansen, Okinawa, Japan, Jan.
 12, 2017.
-The run celebrated the accomplishments of each Division Marine and Sailor during Simcock's time in the command.
+Simcock, a native of San Mateo, California, applauded the accomplishments of each Marine and Sailor of the division during his time in the command and thanked them for their service.
 (U.S. Marine Corps photo by Cpl.
 Mandaline Hatch)

 |Date Taken: